The Priory School of Our Lady of Walsingham

-The Principal, Edmund Matyjaszek (one of our society members) sees Mary’s “yes” – her free choice – at the Annunciation, as lying at the heart of the shrine of Our Lady of Walsingham, founded in 1061 in Norfolk — and known as “England’s Nazareth”.
+The Principal, Edmund Matyjaszek (one of our society members) sees Mary’s “yes” – her free choice – at the Annunciation, as lying at the heart of the shrine of Our Lady of Walsingham, founded in 1061 in Norfolk and known as “England’s Nazareth”.
 This is also seen as the connection between England’s identity as the Dowry of Mary, and the country’s long defence of the principle of freedom.
 God is only honoured by the free service of his sons and daughters; that right to choose Walsingham and England uphold.

 The Island has a strong and historic affiliation with Our Lady, the Mother of God.
 Not only is this school dedicated to Our Lady, but also the abbey of Quarr (present and Medieval), as well as its largest Catholic church, that of St. Mary’s in Ryde High Street, – the first church in England to be dedicated to the Sorrowful and Immaculate Heart of Mary (picture – below).